-- 35.1 All Employees covered by this Agreement will have access to accident make-up pay in accordance with this clause. - 35.2 AHPRA must pay an Employee accident make-up pay where the Employee receives an injury for which weekly payment of compensation is payable by or on behalf of AHPRA pursuant to the provisions of the appropriate workers' compensation legislation, as amended from time to time. - 35.3 'Accident make-up pay' means a weekly payment of an amount being the difference between the weekly amount of compensation paid to the Employee pursuant to the appropriate workers' compensation legislation, and the Employee's appropriate Agreement rate, or, where the incapacity is for a lesser period than one (1) week, the difference between the amount of compensation and the Agreement rate for that period.
-Weekly payment means the amount the Employee would have earned if he or she had not been in receipt of workers' compensation payments. - 35.4 AHPRA must pay accident make-up pay during the incapacity of the Employee within the meaning of the appropriate workers' compensation legislation until whichever occurs sooner of such incapacity ceasing, or until the expiration of a period of 52 weeks from the date of injury.
-Payment will apply only in respect of an incapacity which results from an injury which is current during the first salary period commencing on or after, or which occurs subsequent to, that salary period. - 35.5 The liability of AHPRA to pay accident make-up pay in accordance with this clause arises as at the date of the injury or accident in respect of which compensation is payable under the said appropriate workers' compensation legislation.
-The termination of the Employee's employment for any reason during the period of any incapacity will in no way affect the liability of AHPRA to pay accident make-up payment as provided in this clause. - 35.6 In the event that the Employee receives a lump sum in redemption of weekly payments under the appropriate workers' compensation legislation, the liability of AHPRA to pay accident make-up pay will cease from the date of such redemption.
+- 35.1 All employees covered by this Agreement will have access to accident make-up pay in accordance with this clause. - 35.2 Ahpra must pay an employee accident make-up pay where the employee received an injury for which weekly payment of compensation is payable by or on behalf of Ahpra pursuant to the provisions of the appropriate workers' compensation legislation, as amended from time to time. - 35.3 'Accident make-up pay' means a weekly payment of amount being the difference between the weekly amount of compensation paid to the employee pursuant to the appropriate workers' compensation legislation, and the employee's appropriate Agreement rate, or, where the incapacity is for a lesser period than one (1) week, the difference between the amount of compensation and the Agreement rate for that period.
+Weekly payment means the amount the employee would have earned if they had not been in receipt of workers' compensation payments.

+- 35.4 Ahpra must pay accident make-up pay during the incapacity of the employee within the meaning of the appropriate workers' compensation legislation until whichever occurs sooner of such incapacity ceasing, or until the expiration of a period of 52 weeks from the date of injury.
+Payment will apply only in respect of an incapacity which results from an injury which is current during the first salary period commencing on or after, or which occurs subsequent to that salary period. - 35.5 The liability of Ahpra to pay accident make-up pay in accordance with this clause arises as at the date of the injury or accident in respect of which compensation is payable under the said appropriate workers' compensation legislation.
+The termination of the employee's employment for any reason during the period of any incapacity will in no way affect the liability of Ahpra to pay accident make-up payment as provided in this clause. - 35.6 In the event that the employee receives a lump sum in redemption of weekly payments under the appropriate workers' compensation legislation, the liability of Ahpra to pay accident makeup pay will cease from the date of such redemption.

-36. Home based Work
+36. Home-based work